-Croatia is Calling: Why You Need to Travel to Croatia
+Here Is Why You Need To Travel To Croatia

-Just a few of the many reasons you need to book a holiday and travel to Croatia!
+Here are just a few of the many reasons you need to book a holiday and travel to Croatia!
+We’ve got something for everyone – see if you can get to the end without finding a reason…

-There are many beaches and parks to relax and enjoy reading your favourite book.
+There are many beaches and parks to relax and enjoy reading your favorite book.
 This lady has the right idea!

 To Get Lost